konecnyjakub/mytester/README.md

 }
 ```

+#### Unexpected errors/exceptions

+If an unexpected Error or Exception is thrown, it is reported as a failure for that test method.
+If you expect some test code to cause an error/exception and want that, you can just use method assertThrowsException.
+Conversely if no exception/error should be caused by code, you can test it with method assertNoException.

 #### Deprecations

 If a test method triggers deprecation, it is reported as a warning for the test method.
 It can be caused by calling function **trigger_error** with level _E_USER_DEPRECATED_ or on PHP 8.4 and later by using anything that is marked with attribute **Deprecated**, e. g. calling a method/function or using a class constant.
 It is possible to check that code in a test method triggers a deprecation with method assertTriggersDeprecation, you can even check for a specific message; in that case it is not reported by My Tester (but still might be by other tools that check your code, e. g.
 PHPStan with deprecation rules).